openebs-archive/e2e-tests/experiments/functional/cstor-volume-replica-scaledown/README.md

 ## Notes

 - This functional test checks if the cStor volume can be scaled down successfuly.
-- This litmusbook accepts the parameters in form of job environmental variables.
+- This e2ebook accepts the parameters in form of job environmental variables.

 ## Associated Utils